-So there is some truth in chocolate making us happy.
+So there is some truth behind the idea that chocolate makes us happy.
 Eating dark chocolate releases endorphins, serotonin and dopamine, the body’s natural anti-depressants.
-Unfortunately for us, the effects are thought to be short lived.
+Unfortunately for us, the effects are thought to be short-lived.

 Endorphins are released in times of stress, pain and anxiety to ease symptoms and boost pleasure.
-They are also responsible for the renowned ‘runners high’, giving that second wind.
+They are also responsible for the renowned ‘runners high’, (why you might get that second wind when exercising).
 We create endorphins naturally in our body, and more are released when we eat.
-Of particular interest are chillies.
-The capsaicin in chillies, which makes them hot, causes the brain to think we’re in pain and so releases more endorphins.
+Of particular interest are chilies.
+The capsaicin in chilies, which makes them hot, causes the brain to think we’re in pain and so releases more endorphins.

 Serotonin helps to regulate moods, amongst other important roles.
 It’s created from the amino acid tryptophan, which we get from our diet.
 Although we can’t get serotonin directly from food, we can get the amino acid needed, most commonly from nuts, cheese, red meat and other protein-rich foods.